nekomangaorg/Neko/README.md

 ## Disclaimer

-The developer(s) of this application does not have any affiliation with the content providers available, and this application hosts zero content.
+The developer(s) of this application do not have any affiliation with the content providers available, and this application hosts zero content.

 ## License